japila-books/spark-sql-internals/docs/physical-operators/WindowExec.md

 NOTE: `SpecificInternalRow` is also used in the generated code for the `UnsafeProjection` for the result.

 [[frames]]
-`doExecute` takes the <<windowFrameExpressionFactoryPairs, window frame factories>> and generates link:spark-sql-WindowFunctionFrame.adoc[WindowFunctionFrame] per factory (using the <<windowFunctionResult, SpecificInternalRow>> created earlier).
+`doExecute` takes the <<windowFrameExpressionFactoryPairs, window frame factories>> and generates spark-sql-WindowFunctionFrame.md[WindowFunctionFrame] per factory (using the <<windowFunctionResult, SpecificInternalRow>> created earlier).

 CAUTION: FIXME

-NOTE: link:spark-sql-ExternalAppendOnlyUnsafeRowArray.adoc[ExternalAppendOnlyUnsafeRowArray] is used to collect `UnsafeRow` objects from the child's partitions (one partition per buffer and up to `spark.sql.windowExec.buffer.spill.threshold`).
+NOTE: spark-sql-ExternalAppendOnlyUnsafeRowArray.md[ExternalAppendOnlyUnsafeRowArray] is used to collect `UnsafeRow` objects from the child's partitions (one partition per buffer and up to `spark.sql.windowExec.buffer.spill.threshold`).

 ==== [[next]] `next` Method